eltonssilva/node-red-contrib-aguiar-onvif/README.md

     password Onvif:             msg.password,

 OutPut:
-ONVIF Snapshot returns msg.payload in the form of a base64 encoded image to use with a Node-RED Dashboard template
+ONVIF Snapshot returns msg.payload in the form of a base64 encoded image to use with a Node-RED Dashboard template.

- Snapshot = msg.payload
+ Snapshot: msg.payload,